 and as of 2011 JVC Broadcasting.
 Studios in Medford (housed in the same location as

 once co-owned WRCN); transmitter on CO-RD 51 outside Riverhead.
 Latest

 news is their new country music format under the banner of MY COUNTRY 96.1 FM.
 3kw.

 Without a doubt, WALK has one of the best signals on the island with an ERP of 50kw from Bald Hill and the most recognizable brand name call (everyone knows WALK).
 Was the 2nd to last FM to go Stereo on Long Island (WLNG is still holding out).
-The 1980's saw the likes of Bill Andres (officially the first host of WALK Pillow-talk), Sean Casey (WFTL/WNYG), Frank Brinka (now at B-103 and WHLI), Jay Letterman (aka: Charlie Lombardo), the late Malcom Davis (WBAB FM), Bernie Bernard (WBAB & VOA) and Ron Gold (who later went on to run WBZO and WLUX) and Danielle Campbell of News 12 Long Island.
+The 1980's saw the likes of Bill Andres (officially the first host of WALK Pillow-talk), Sean Casey (WFTL/WNYG), Frank Brinka (B-103 and WHLI), Jay Letterman (aka: Charlie Lombardo), the late Malcom Davis (WBAB FM), Bernie Bernard (WBAB & VOA), Ron Gold (who later went on to run WBZO and WLUX) and Danielle Campbell of News 12 Long Island.

 We've unearthed a rare scoped air-check of WALK 97.5 FM in Patchogue circa 1984, featuring the DJ voices of Billy Andres, Jimmy Pierce, Bernie Bernard plus a variety of other noted WALK DJ's doing commercial spots like Bob Klein, Sean Casey and more including a classic Crazy Eddie's Commercial.
 Click on the reel-to-reel and enjoy!
 (RealAudio)